recommenders-team/recommenders/tests/README.md

 # Tests

 This project uses unit, smoke and integration tests with Python files and notebooks.

+In the unit tests we just make sure the notebook runs.
+In the smoke tests, we run them with a small dataset or a small number of epochs to make sure that, apart from running, they provide reasonable metrics.
+Finally, in the integration tests, we use a bigger dataset for more epochs and we test that the metrics are what we expect.

 For more information, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).
-To manually execute the unit tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](/SETUP.md)**.
+To manually execute the unit tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](../SETUP.md)**.

 ## Test execution